-During 2016, we provided various benefits for a limited number of officers that included the following:
+During 2017, we provided various benefits for a limited number of officers that included the following:

 - Security driver for business: Based on our executive security policies and a security risk assessment by the Company's chief security officer, the Board requires Mr. Anderson to use a Company car and security driver while on Company business. - Corporate aircraft for limited business travel: We lease a fractional share of an aircraft for limited business travel by executives and other employees when there is an appropriate business purpose.
-Personal use of the
+Personal use of the aircraft is not allowed except in unusual circumstances and requires the prior approval of the CEO.
+During 2017, there was no personal use of the corporate aircraft.

-- aircraft is not allowed except in unusual circumstances and requires the prior approval of the CEO.
-During 2016, there was no personal use of the corporate aircraft. - Other benefits: Executives are allowed the limited use of corporate event tickets and the corporate condominium when available.
+- Supplemental retirement benefits: Certain executives are eligible for both tax-qualified and non-qualified retirement benefits which are commonly offered by other employers in our peer group.
+For further description of the supplemental retirement benefits, see "Pension Benefits" beginning on page 60. - Other benefits: Executives are allowed the limited use of corporate event tickets and the corporate condominium when available.
 The Company also provides home security monitoring for some executives, including some of the Named Executive Officers.